SeaDve/seadve.github.io/content/blog/9-gsoc-2023-final-overview/index.md

 ## Final Words

-I have to say this is the most challenging part so far of my software development journey.
-It wasn't a smooth ride, but I learned new things along the path.
-There were moments of time pressure and frustration but with experimentation, collaboration, and a lot of reading, I was able to overcome these challenges and make meaningful progress.
-The complexity of the project pushed me out of my comfort zone, forcing me to delve into unfamiliar areas of code and technology.
+I have to say this is, so far, the most challenging part of my software development journey.
+It felt like a hackathon since I had to understand things and create something that works quickly.
+While it was challenging, it was also rewarding as I was able to learn a lot of things and create something that I am proud of.
+There were moments of time pressure and frustration, but with experimentation, collaboration, and a lot of reading, I was able to overcome these challenges and make meaningful progress.
+The complexity of the project pushed me out of my comfort zone, forcing me to delve into unfamiliar areas of programming and technology.

-Lastly, I would like to express my gratitude to my mentors **Bilal Elmoussaoui** and **Maximiliano Sandoval**, for tirelessly reviewing my pull requests and guiding me.
+Lastly, I would like to express my gratitude to my mentors, **Bilal Elmoussaoui** and **Maximiliano Sandoval**, for tirelessly reviewing my pull requests and guiding me.
 I would also like to thank the GNOME Foundation and the community, especially the GNOME GSoC admin, **Felipe Borges**, for giving me the opportunity to work on this project.
-I would also like to extend my appreciation to zbus maintainer, **Zeeshan Ali**, for their help in getting my pull requests merged against zbus.
+I would also like to extend my appreciation to zbus maintainer **Zeeshan Ali** for their help in getting my pull requests merged against zbus.
 Finally, I would like to thank my family and friends for their support and encouragement.